Economy of New Mexico: Facilities

+Technology

+In 2023, the U.S. Department of Energy announced several projects in New Mexico pursuant to the CHIPS and Science Act, which aims to expands domestic semiconductor manufacturing, research and development of new technology, and workforce training; the projects, which will total roughly $8 million, include a new 100,000-square-foot technology incubator for companies, academia, and national laboratories, and a new platform for facilitating the development of tech startups among minority communities.
+In addition to the federal government, entrepreneurs Richard Branson and Elon Musk, among others, have been heavily investing in technology throughout the Rio Grande and Southwestern U.S.

 Taxes

 Beginning in 2008, personal income tax rates for New Mexico range from 1.7% to 4.9%, within four income brackets.

 Beginning in 2007, active-duty military salaries are exempt from the state income tax.

 New Mexico imposes a gross receipts tax on businesses.
 This resembles a sales tax but unlike the sales taxes in many states it applies to services as well as tangible goods.
 Normally the business passes the tax on to the purchaser.
 There is a tax imposed by the state and there may also be local taxes imposed by counties and cities.

 As of July 1, 2008, the combined tax rate ranged from 5.125% to 8.4375%.

 Property tax is imposed on real property by the state, by counties, and by school districts.
 In general personal property is not taxed.
 The taxable value of property is 1/3 of the assessed value.
 A tax rate of about 30 mills is applied to the taxable value, resulting in an effective tax rate of about 1%.
 In the 2005 tax year the average millage was about 26.47 for residential property and 29.80 for non-residential property.
 Assessed values of residences cannot be increased by more than 3% per year unless the residence is remodeled or sold.